smyrgeorge/actor4k/README.md

 #### Supported Routing Strategies:

-The Router Actor provides three routing strategies:
+The Router Actor provides four routing strategies:

-- **RANDOM**: Routes an incoming message randomly to one of its worker actors.
+- **RANDOM**: Chooses a random worker to deliver the message.
-- **BROADCAST**: Sends the same message simultaneously to all worker actors.
+- **BROADCAST**: Delivers the message to all workers.
+Note that the `ask` operation cannot be used with this strategy.
-- **ROUND_ROBIN**: Sequentially routes incoming messages in a cyclic manner across its workers, balancing the load evenly.
+- **ROUND_ROBIN**: Sends the message to workers in a circular order, balancing the load evenly.
-- **FIRST_AVAILABLE**: Assigns the task to the first worker that becomes available.
+- **FIRST_AVAILABLE**: Routes the message to the first worker that becomes available.
+This strategy requires workers to register their availability with the RouterActor.

+#### Worker and Protocol Classes

+The RouterActor implementation includes:

+- **Worker**: An abstract class that extends Actor and processes messages of specific request and response types.
+Workers have an internal mechanism to signal their availability, which is particularly important for the FIRST_AVAILABLE routing strategy.
+- **Protocol**: An abstract class that defines the communication structure for messages and responses within the actor-based messaging system.

 Check an example [here](examples/src/jvmMain/kotlin/io/github/smyrgeorge/actor4k/examples/RouterActorMain.kt).